Chip-Biscuit/Dead-Rising-2-Off-The-Record-PC-Controller-Support/README.md

 # Information
 This is a library I have been working on for some time now to add x-input support into games with broken or missing controller support.

-**For native controller support (Allows for Xbox button prompts and rumble)**
+# For native controller support (Allows for Xbox button prompts and rumble)

-Go to the bottom of the page download DeadRising2OTRController.zip unzip it and put the contents into your games install location next to deadrising2.exe.
+Go to releases download DeadRising2Controller.zip unzip it and put the contents into your games install location next to deadrising2.exe.
 Instructions:

     Put d3d9.dll & d3d9.ini files in the directory of the game (next to deadrising2.exe)